esl/MongooseIM/doc/developers-guide/Basic-iq-handler.md

 from source code.

-## Create module & add basic IQ handler
+## Create a module & add a basic IQ handler

-* Go to `src` and create a basic module implementing `gen_mod` behaviour
+Go to `src/` and create a basic module implementing the `gen_mod` behaviour.
-* In `start/2` register the IQ handler with specified namespace, type (processing iq policy) and function which will handle the incoming IQ stanza
+In `start/2` register the IQ handler with a specified namespace, type (IQ processing policy), and function which will handle the incoming IQ stanza.
-* In `stop/1` remove the registered handler
+In `stop/1` remove the registered handler.
-* Implement the function for handler:
+Implement the function for handler:

-    * If the incoming IQ stanza is of type `get` or `set` it will be returned with the type set to `result`
+* If the incoming IQ stanza is of type `get` or `set` it will be returned with the type set to `result`.

-    * If the server doesn't recognise the hostname, the returning stanza will be of type `error`
+* If the server doesn't recognise the hostname, the returning stanza will be of type `error`.

 See [Server Rules for Processing XML Stanzas](https://tools.ietf.org/html/rfc6120#section-10) for more detailed information on the topic.